elunna/hackem/hackem_changelog.md

 - [x] After a while of using a wielded weapon, you will identify it and it's enchantment
 - [x] Blessed stethoscopes can identify eggs (on the floor)
 - [x] The player's magic cancellation (MC) is shown in the status bar.
-- [x] Show the last turn the player prayed in the ^X screen
 - [x] Remove "Auto-select every item" when putting into containers
 - [x] Default shk sell prompt to N (xnh)
 - [x] Regeneration only causes additional hunger when injured.